 Withdrawal Appeal Process

-Student Central provides an appeal process for a variety of situations, and for when students experience an unusual or exceptional circumstance that may warrant and exception to college policy and established procedures.
+Student Central provides an appeal process for a variety of situations, and for when students experience an unusual or exceptional circumstance that may warrant an exception to college policy and established procedures.

-Please note that refunds of tuition and class-related fees are governed by state law.
+Please note that refunds of tuition and class related fees are governed by state law.
 The college may provide a full refund of tuition and class related fees for students who experience a medical situation that prevents them from successfully completing the quarter, or for military service or deployment that lasts more than 30 days.
 Appeals must be submitted by the last day of the subsequent quarter in which the withdrawal should occur.
 See our information page on how to withdraw yourself from your classes during the current quarter without an appeal.

 Students may use the online appeal process for the following areas: